shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/.ipynb_checkpoints/SystemsPlan-checkpoint.md

 <ol>
     <li>All data needed for the system is collected and accessible by the system</li>
-    <li>Changes in data such as additional attributes or value enumerations or data types are communicated in advance to the system in order to adapt and adjust before these changes are put into production</li>
+    <li>Changes in data such as additional attributes or value enumerations or data types are communicated in advance to the system in order to adapt and adjust before these changes are put into production (E.g. new email subjects)</li>
     <li>Sufficient validations are in place upstream to avoid incomplete or missing data</li>
-    <li>The campaign data present is representative of the campaigns sent to the customers for the given subject ids</li>
     <li>The campaign data present is representative of the campaigns sent to the customers for the given subject ids</li>
 </ol>